PaoloDooM/gpos720_printer/README.md

 #### <code><b>Future<String?> avancaLinha(int quantLinhas)</b></code>

 * Description: Adds line breaks to the current printout.
-* Returns: A String indicating the printer’s status in Portuguese, it can be parsed to a enum using the <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/status_printer.dart">
+* Returns: A String indicating the printer’s status in Portuguese, it can be parsed to an enum using the <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/status_printer.dart">
   statusPrinterFromString</a> function.
 * Parameters: